Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Details for AODLibpro Construction

-\textbf{Definition of OD-Class.} Figure~\ref{fig:odclass} provides detailed definitions for each OD‑Class, including the $U_S$ value range, schematic OIQ trend plots, classification criteria, and supplementary descriptions.
-This basis allows any OIQ to fall into one class, enabling the classification and description of all possible OD patterns.
-To the best of our knowledge, there is currently no such detailed categorization of OD distribution patterns, so we make a preliminary attempt to explore this problem here.
-Table~\ref{tab:ab_sample} shows that using the proposed OD‑Class for sampling can construct a more effective LensLib.
-We hope this classification approach can provide new insights for this field to understand OD distribution patterns.
+\textbf{Definition of Spatial-Class.} Figure~\ref{fig:odclass} provides detailed definitions for each Spatial‑Class, including the $U_S$ value range, schematic OIQ trend plots, classification criteria, and supplementary descriptions.
+This basis allows any OIQ to fall into one class, enabling the classification and description of all possible optical degradation patterns.
+To the best of our knowledge, there is currently no such detailed categorization of optical degradation distribution patterns, so we make a preliminary attempt to explore this problem here.
+Table 5 in the manuscript shows that using the proposed Spatial‑Class for sampling can construct a more effective LensLib.
+We hope this classification approach can provide new insights for this field to understand optical degradation distribution patterns.

-\textbf{Discussion on chromatic aberrations.} We do not include chromatic aberration as a criterion in OD classification because preliminary experiments show that it has little impact on the final CAC results, as shown in Figure~\ref{fig:chromatic}.
+\textbf{Discussion on chromatic aberrations.} We do not include chromatic aberration as a criterion in optical degradation classification because preliminary experiments show that it has little impact on the final correction results, as shown in Figure~\ref{fig:chromatic}.
 Using the same computation pipeline as $U_S$, we compute the channel-wise uniformity of OIQ to quantify the severity of chromatic aberration and divide it into $5$ categories, where a smaller category index indicates more severe chromatic aberration.
 The distribution of chromatic aberration in AODLibpro \texttt{Test} is shown in Figure~\ref{fig:chromatic} (a).
 We tally the performance of our trained FoundCAC at different chromatic levels and find no obvious pattern in its performance as the severity of chromatic aberration changes, as shown in Figure~\ref{fig:chromatic} (b).
-This indicates that chromatic aberration has little effect on CAC models trained on LensLib, even though it is an often-discussed OD pattern.
-Meanwhile, our experiments also include cases with pronounced chromatic aberration, as in Figure~\ref{fig:visual}, where our method effectively suppresses purple fringing caused by chromatic aberration.
+This indicates that chromatic aberration has little effect on aberration correction models trained on LensLib, even though it is an often-discussed optical degradation pattern.
+Meanwhile, our experiments also include cases with pronounced chromatic aberration, as in Figure 4 in the main manuscript, where our method effectively suppresses purple fringing caused by chromatic aberration.
 These evidences indicate that although chromatic aberration is not considered in data sampling, it does not affect the model’s performance in this respect.